 We also collect the robots meta tag to identify the issue, like when a site has added a noindex tag to the page but is meant to be indexed.

-For example, you can tell search engines that links on the entire page should not be followed.
-This will ensure that you are limiting your crawl budget to only the most important pages you want indexed.
+For example, you can tell search engines that links on the entire page should not be followed which limits your crawl budget to your most important pages.

-We have had clients un-index entire sections of their sites due to adding a noindex tag to content.
-Having this ability to crawl along with setting up an alert allows our clients to be notified so that content does not get un-indexed and content that they want to appear becomes indexed.
+We have had clients un-index entire sections of their sites by adding a noindex tag to content.
+Having this ability to crawl and set up an alert helps clients make sure content doesn't accidentally get un-indexed.

 Probably the two directives that are checked most often for SEOs are the appearance of the noindex/index and nofollow/follow.
 Index/follow, implied by default, indicates that search engine indexing robots should index the information on this page and that search engine indexing robots should follow links on this page.

-Noindex/nofollow indicates to search engine robots to NOT index the information on the page and search engine indexing robots should NOT follow links on this page.
+Noindex/nofollow indicates that search engine robots should NOT index the information on the page and NOT follow links on this page.

-Now that you have all of your baseline data, you have utilized Clarity Audits to diagnose any issues and have clean crawls you will want to assess your site's visibility.
+Now that you have all of your baseline data and have utilized Clarity Audits to diagnose any issues, you'll want to assess your site's visibility.

 #2.
 Assessing Visibility

-One of the most important SEO strategies is to make sure that your site and content within your site is accessible by your users to deliver the best experience possible (which, in turn, ensures accessibility by the search engines to index your content).
+One of the most important (and most challenging) SEO strategies is making sure your site and its content are accessible and deliver the best user experience possible — which, in turn, ensures search engine accessibility.

 When crawlers find a webpage, Google’s systems render the content of the page, just as a browser does.
 Our software can imitate a Googlebot and analyze pages to identify issues that would prevent it from accessing or indexing pages.